 NOTE - the Hearst Foundation, who funds the USSYP, is requiring some new information be added to the application.
 Please read the application carefully, as it has changed from previous years!

 New this year - The Top Ten applications selected for a virtual interview will be required to submit a 3-4 minute video "portfolio" outlining their work as a youth civics leader.

-2018 Selection Process
+2024 Selection Process

-- 127 applications were submitted.
+- 37 applications were submitted.

 - Long essays were evaluated on a 1 to 10 scale, with 1 being poor/weak, 5 being average, and 10 being outstanding.
 Students were assessed on political knowledge, answering the question completely, supporting their answer, appropriate grammar and syntax, and supporting evidence from outside sources.
 Essays were evaluated blindly and separately.
-After this step, the 10 students with the highest combined scores will be selected to move on and phone interviews set up.
+After this step, the 10 students with the highest combined scores will be selected to move on and Zoom interviews set up.

-- The four judges/interviewers will be given detailed information about each student to be interviewed by telephone, including future plans and answers to the long and short essays.
+- The judges/interviewers will be given detailed information about each student to be interviewed by telephone, including future plans and answers to the long and short essays.
 They will NOT receive information such as gender, name, year in school, or school district.

 - Zoom/Microsoft Teams interviews with the top 10 students will be conducted in November 2023.